Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Type: Permanent

-The below job description will outline the position of: Workshop Engineer
+The job description below will outline this position of: Workshop Engineer

 Typically, this person will be working as a diesel fitter within a workshop environment, either independently or as part of a small team.
 The role reports to the Workshop Manager, with a dotted line to the Operations Manager.
 The key focus is on performing engine overhauls and related tasks while maintaining high standards of quality and safety.